shadowblocker/twitter-scraper/crawlers/README.md

 ## Setting up the Crawler:

-Each of the text files in the crawler directory are simple lists.
-You place a variable in a new line and the cawler will iterate through the list sequentially line by line.
+Each of the text files in the crawler directory are lists.
+You add things you want to search for in separate lines to each list, and the cawler will run through the list sequentially line by line.

 ### Userlist - snscrape-tesla/user-tesla.txt